Bujinski/reading-notes/class2.md

 # The Coder’s Computer

-## What are four important features to look for in a text editor?
+## Q: What are four important features to look for in a text editor?

 1) **Syntax Highlighting**: